Techgrounds-Cloud-9/cloud-9-jairvaneer/01_IT-Fundamentals/04_Security/SEC-02/Firewalls.md

 # Firewalls
-Firewalls are software that filters internet traffic.
+A Firewall is software that filters internet traffic.
 In doing so, they provide a measure of security for clients.

 ## Key terminology
 - **Firewalls**